jules2689/trudeau/trudeau/2020-04-17/post_news.md

 Let me just say this part thatquÉbec did ask for additional help from the federal government and that has now been negotiated and confirms that 125  members are on their way to help at long-term carecentres,  to do someof  additional work thatdoctors and the nurses and aideworkers  do. and they could be there as earlyas  afternoon.
 So that is significant.
-But there's just an astoundingamount  money flowing fromfederal  right now andi'll say this, that we gotupdated  on the CERB,$7  so far $25 billionfederal  programme,  billion wage subsidy. and now today on top of this, Vassy, what parts stood out toyou  as highly significant.
+But there's just an astoundingamount  money flowing fromfederal  right now andi'll say this, that we gotupdated  on the CERB,$7  so far $25 billionfederal  programme,  billion wage subsidy. and now today on top of this, Vassy,  parts stood out toyou  as highly significant.
 Oil and gas is probably what youwant  talk about.

 **Reporter**:
 I will, if you don't mind, rosier zero in on oil and gas.
-Because as we had discussed prior to this, there's heightened need for help in  especially for workers who have been laid off with the double whammy of COVID-19 bandits consequences and then also price war that emerged between Saudi Arabia and  The announcement from the Prime Minister today somewhat anticipated and geared towards cleaning up what are known as orphan wells in both Alberta  I think that BC as well.$1.7 billion  towardsthat, that the  saysthat will help to maintain 5, 200 jobs. and they have  emissionreduction fund and combiningthat and that  gospecifically towardsnewfoundland and  butcombining that with  wellsannouncement, that  ormaintains is the word  theyused about 10, 000 jobs.
+Because as we had discussed prior to this, there's heightened need for help in  especially for workers who have been laid off with the double whammy of COVID-19 and its consequences and then also price war that emerged between Saudi Arabia and  The announcement from the Prime Minister today somewhat anticipated and geared towards cleaning up what are known as orphan wells in both Alberta  I think that BC as well.$1.7 billion  towardsthat, that the  saysthat will help to maintain 5, 200 jobs. and they have  emissionreduction fund and combiningthat and that  gospecifically towardsnewfoundland and  butcombining that with  wellsannouncement, that  ormaintains is the word  theyused about 10, 000 jobs.
 On the orphan wells  toexplain -- basically this is a big problem in Alberta. and it has actually  fordecades.
 Usually an oil  willcome, drill on someone's land.
 In Alberta you have  toyour land but not  theminerals and  resourcesunderneath them.
 If that company goes  whatended up happening is  manyof the wells then  thereunclaimed.
-They're not  andcleaned up and thousands  suchwells exist in Alberta rightnow.
+They're   andcleaned up and thousands  suchwells exist in Alberta rightnow.
 The provincial  hasput some money towards it.
 The industry has put a littlebit of money towards it.
 But this by far is  biggestchunk of change that  beendirected towards that.
 I would highlight  finalthing and that is on  secondpart of what was being  forby the province of albertaspecifically --  liquidityfor oil producers.
 The Prime Minister said thatthey're going to be   bbc, the  banksand  EDC., to  morecredit to small and  companies.
 But he did not offer any specifics about how much money they would be using and if it would be, in fact, to backstop those loans.
 I think that the hint they could take from that is not for big oil companies.
-So that addresses some of the criticism that the government inbound to receive that they rein a way subsidizing industry.
+So that addresses some of the criticism that the government is bound to receive that they are in a way subsidizing industry.
 Obviously, with environmental concerns that is sort of vulnerability for them.
 I think that is aimed at addressing that  I just don't know what that backstop means, what that liquidity looks like and there were no details offered today.